belluga/docker_laravel_mongodb/foundation_documentation/modules/foundation_control_plane.md

 * `credentials.provider`: Enumerated providers maintained in the capability catalogue (`password`, `google`, `apple`, `microsoft`, etc.).
 Multiple credentials from the same provider (e.g., several Gmail accounts) may link to one identity.
 * `credentials.subject`: Provider-specific identifier; uniqueness enforced per provider so a credential cannot link to multiple identities.
 * `credentials.secret_hash`: Optional hashed secret for password credentials; multiple password entries may reuse the same hash when the user elects a shared password across email aliases.
+* `version`: Positive integer guarded by the merge service; clients must present the last-read value to modify the document and expect HTTP 409 when the stored revision advances before persistence.

 ##### Collection: `landlord_users`